AltropInc/alt/doc/script/Functor.md

 # Functor

 A functor (abbreviation: fn) is a [function routine type](Routine.md) which is called to accomplish a specific task by processing the input data and generating a result, if any, in the output type as specified.
-A functor is always specified within a class, and the class is called the `enclosing class` of the functor.
+A functor, unless it is abstract, is always specified within a class, and the class is called the `enclosing class` of the functor.
 A functor starts with the key word `fn`, followed by an input and output interface, and then a block of code.
 Consider:
 ```altscript
 class Σ
 {